cbmr-data/cbmr-data.github.io/esrum/_sources/services/rstudio_troubleshooting.rst.txt

    This is where RStudio saves your data should your login time out while using RStudio.

-Please :ref:`p_contact` us if you need help removing the correct files.
+Please :ref:`contact us <p_contact>` us if you need help removing the correct files.

 libstdc++.so.6: version ``'GLIBCXX_3.4.26'`` not found
 ======================================================